VariantEffect/MaveDB/FOR_DEVS.md

 # Quick start
 Welcome to MaveDB; a place where all your wildest dreams will come true.
 This is a short guide on how to set up your development environment.
-Windows is not supported due to the Celery package not supporting Windows but you could potentially use WSL2 to host your developmnent environment and then develop from within Windows.
+Windows is not supported due to the Celery package not supporting Windows, but you could potentially use WSL2 to host your developmnent environment and then develop from within Windows.
 However, at the time of writing this guide, my PC is apprently 'Not yet ready for the Windows 10 2004 update', which contains the WSL2 update.
 Therefore, if you would like to proceed with a WSL2 development environment so you can play Steam games between